PAIDiPaidThis.com

 Are flexible dentures better than acrylic?

 They are more discreet and many people find them comfier because they have no metal clasps, but they are not right for every mouth and they cost more.
-Acrylic is cheaper and easier to adjust or add to later.
+Acrylic is cheaper and easier to adjust or add to later, which matters if your gap is likely to change over time.

 Can I get a flexible denture on the NHS?

 The NHS provides acrylic partial dentures under Band 3.
-Flexible nylon dentures are generally a private option, so you would pay a private fee rather than the NHS band charge.
+Flexible nylon dentures are generally a private option, so you would pay a private fee for a flexible plate rather than the fixed NHS band charge.

 How much more do flexible dentures cost?

-Flexible partials typically sit above basic acrylic on price because the material and lab work cost more.
-The gap varies by practice, so check the real prices below for both types near you.
+Flexible partials typically sit above basic acrylic on price because the material and lab work cost more to produce.
+The gap between the two varies by practice, so check the real prices below for both types near you rather than assuming a fixed premium.